 John Allan of Westland

 The lands of Meikle Westland and Nether Westland lie in the east of the parish on the south bank of the River Nith.
 Although they sit side by side they were under different ownership.
-In 1833, Nether Westland was one of the many properities owned by the Marquis of Bute while Meikel Westland was owned by the Allan family.
+In 1833, Nether Westland was one of the many properties owned by the Marquis of Bute while Meikle Westland was owned by the Allan family.

 Robert Allan of Over Catrine and Westland.

 In the land tax roll of 1803 for the parishes of Old and New Cumnock the proprietor of Westland is recorded under the name of Allan.
 This is Robert Allan who also appears in the land tax roll for the parish of Mauchline (including the parish of Sorn) as the proprietor of Catrine Farquhar* and the same Robert Allan of Townhead of Catrine whose name appears on the Horse Tax and Dog Tax rolls of 1798 in that parish.